The Senko Lab is located in the School of Ocean Futures

 Arizona State University

 Successful applicants for our lab are detail oriented and driven, demonstrate strong writing skills, and thrive in collaborative and independent settings.
 We seek humble team players who are highly empathetic, have strong social skills and emotional intelligence, and value diversity and inclusivity.
-Prospective graduate students typically apply to the lab through either ASU’s School of Life Sciences (SOLS) or School of Ocean Futures (SOF).
-SOLS guarantees 5 years of funding for PhD students and requires a SOLS faculty member to serve as your co-chair.
-Otherwise, students will typically need to secure external funding (e.g. NSF GRFP, Nancy Foster Scholarship, etc.) in order to apply to the SOF PhD program.
+Prospective graduate students typically apply to the lab through one of ASU’s School of Ocean Futures or School of Life Sciences graduate programs.
+In most cases, prospective PhD students need to secure partial funding (e.g. NSF GRFP) in order to ensure a highly competitive application.
+Undergraduate students must be enrolled in-person at ASU and have taken one of Dr. Senko’s classes (SEA 201 or SEA/FIS 400) in order to be eligible to apply.
+Unfortunately, we are unable to accept volunteers.

 My approach to graduate student mentorship